grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 When running scripts with `k6 cloud` by default scripts will run until the test reaches a finalized status.
 This could be problematic in certain environments (think of Continuous Integration and Delivery pipelines), since you'd need to wait until the test ends up in a finalized state.

-This option allows you to exit early and let the script run in the background.
+With this option, you can exit early and let the script run in the background.
 Available in `k6 cloud` command.

 | Env                  | CLI                 | Code / Config file | Default |
 | -------------------- | ------------------- | ------------------ | ------- |